-(m) Per share information
+(I) Per share information

 Per share amounts are calculated based on the weighted average number of common shares outstanding during the year.
-The diluted weighted average number of shares is adjusted for the dilutive effect of options, restricted and performance share awards, performance warrants and warrants.
+The diluted weighted average number of shares is adjusted for the dilutive effect of stock-based compensation awards.
 Under the treasury stock method, only "in the money" dilutive instruments are included in the weighted average diluted number of shares.
-It is also assumed that any proceeds obtained upon the exercise of options, performance warrants and warrants plus the unamortized portion of stock-based compensation would be used to purchase common shares at the average price during the period.
+It is also assumed that any proceeds obtained upon the exercise of stock-based compensation awards plus the unamortized portion of stock-based compensation would be used to purchase common shares at the average price during the period.
 The weighted average number of shares is then reduced by the number of shares acquired.

-(n) Flow-through shares
+(m) Flow-through shares

 The resource expenditure deductions for income tax purposes related to exploration and development activities funded by flow-through share arrangements are renounced to investors in accordance with tax legislation.
-On issuance the premium received on the flow-through shares, being the difference in price over a common share with no tax attributes, is recognized on the statement of financial position.
+On issuance, the premium received on the flow-through shares, being the difference in price over a common share with no tax attributes, is recognized on the statement of financial position.
 As expenditures are incurred, the deferred tax liability associated with the renounced tax deductions are recognized through profit and loss along with a pro-rata portion of the deferred premium.